llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 ```

 Now `cargo test` shows that we match on both instances of `and_then`,
-which is to be expected, considering we have not yet checked the
+which is to be expected, considering I have not yet checked the
 arguments of the call if None is ever returned.
 To complete the lint,
-we have to actually check the arguments.
+I have to actually check the arguments.

 Note that there are two arguments: The first one is a self argument and
-should be of type `Option` -- we better check that this is the case, in
+should be of type `Option` -- I better check that this is the case, in
 order get rid of false positives should other types define an `and_then`
 method.